mattmakai/fullstackpython.com/content/pages/04-web-development/17-css.markdown

 * [Can I Use...](http://caniuse.com/) is a compatibility table that shows which versions of browsers implement specific CSS features.

+* The [Web Design Museum](https://www.webdesignmuseum.org/) is an amazing look back at how web design has evolved over the past 25+ years.
+Some of the designs can still be seen in their current site's presentation such as the top navigation of Apple's 2001 site.

 ## CSS learning checklist
 1. Create a simple HTML file with basic elements in it.
 Use the